Viridian-Labs/api/README.md

 #### **Synchronization Mechanism**

-The application periodically syncs data points like tokens, pairs, and VARA prices.
+The application periodically syncs data points like tokens, pairs, and VIRI prices.
 During synchronization:

 1. **Tokens**: Checks cache validity (`assets:json`).
 If expired, fetches and updates the token list.
 2. **Pairs**: Checks cache validity (`pairs:json`).
 If expired, fetches and updates the pairs data using potential multi-threading.
-3. **VARA Price**: Checks cache validity (`vara:json`).
-If expired, fetches and updates the VARA price.
+3. **VIRI Price**: Checks cache validity (`viri:json`).
+If expired, fetches and updates the VIRI price.
 4. **Circulating Supply**: Verifies cache validity (circulating:string).
 If the cache is outdated, it fetches and updates the circulating supply.
 5. **Configuration**: Verifies cache validity (volume:json).
 If the cache is outdated, it fetches and updates the configuration, ensuring the dexscreener data isn't calculated in every call.